remla24-team10/operation/README.md

 ```
 The front-end application should now be available at [localhost:5000](http://localhost:5000).
 ### ☸️ With Kubernetes and Istio (Minikube)
-This project requires docker, minkube, and [istio](https://istio.io) to be installed.
+This project requires Docker, Minikube, and [Istio](https://istio.io) to be installed.

-Then run the project using minikube run the following commands:
+Then run the project using Minikube run the following commands:
 ```
 minikube start
 istioctl install